Victor Fernández (footballer, born 1998)

-Víctor Fernández Satué (born 2 May 1998) is a Spanish professional footballer who plays as a winger for Enosis Neon Paralimni.
+Víctor Fernández Satué (born 2 May 1998) is a Spanish professional footballer who plays as a winger for Kategoria Superiore club Tirana.

-Career
+Club career

+Cornella

 Born in Sant Cugat del Vallès, Barcelona, Catalonia, Fernández started his career at FC Sant Cugat Esport before joining UE Cornellà's youth setup.
 On 3 January 2016, aged just 16, he made his first team debut by coming on as a late substitute in a 2–1 Segunda División B away win against CF Reus Deportiu.

+Newcastle United

 On 3 February 2017, Fernández moved abroad and joined Newcastle United, being assigned to the under-23 squad.
 In 2018, he suffered a heel injury, subsequently picking up a hip problem which kept him out for the entire 2018–19 campaign; he returned to action in July 2019.

 On 31 July 2020, after being released by Newcastle, Fernández moved to Romanian Liga I side FC Viitorul Constanța after signing a three-year contract.
 He made his professional debut on 22 August, replacing Ștefan Bodișteanu in a 1–1 home draw against FC UTA Arad.
 He then joined FC Botosani for an undisclosed fee.
-He left them in the same month to join back his former club UE Cornellà on a free transfer on the 30th of January 2021.
+He left them in the same month to join back his former club UE Cornellà on a free transfer on 30 January 2021.
 He made his second spell debut at the club in a 4–3 win to RCD Espanyol B. He scored the 3rd goal in the game after coming on as a substitute.
 On his second game for the Spanish club he scored another goal.